-[Comment to Article 5.1.2.1 b): The Results Management Authority should always refer to both Articles 2.1 and 2.2 of the Code in the notification and charging letter (Article 7.0)7] to an Athlete if the matter relates to an Adverse Analytical Finding.
+[Comment to Article 5.1.2.1 b): The Results Management Authority should always refer to both Code Articles 2.1 and 2.2 in the notification and charge letter (Article 7) to an Athlete if the matter relates to an Adverse Analytical Finding.
 The Results Management Authority shall refer to ADAMS and contact WADA and other relevant Anti-Doping Organizations to determine whether any prior anti-doping rule violation exists and take such information into account in determining the applicable Consequences.]

-c) The Athlete's right to request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed irrevocably waived;
+c) The Athlete's right to request the analysis of the "B" Sample or, failing such request, that the "B" Sample analysis may be deemed irrevocably waived:

-[Comment to Article 5.1.2.1 c): The Results Management Authority may still request the B Sample analysis even if the Athlete does not request the B Sample analysis or expressly or impliedly waives their right to analysis of the B Sample.
-The Results Management Authority may provide in its anti-doping rules that the costs of the B Sample analysis shall be covered by the Athlete.]
+[Comment to Article 5.1.2.1 c): The Results Management Authority may still request the "B" Sample analysis even if the Athlete does not request the "B" Sample analysis or expressly or impliedly waives their right to analysis of the "B" Sample.
+The Results Management Authority may provide in its anti-doping rules that the costs of the "B" Sample analysis shall be covered by the Athlete.]